Chart Color Schemes

 Kawungan ranks among the oldest 10% of areas nationwide

-Kawungan's median age is 50 years, which is notably older than Rest of Qld's 41 and significantly higher than the Australian median of 38.
-The age profile shows that those aged 75-84 are particularly prominent at 11.3%, while the 25-34 group is relatively smaller at 9.1% compared to Rest of Qld.
-This concentration of 75-84 year-olds is well above the national average of 6%.
-According to data from the 2021 Census, the proportion of Kawungan's population aged 15 to 24 has grown from 9.4% to 10.4%, while the 5 to 14 age group has declined from 11.6% to 9.9%.
-The 65 to 74 age group has also decreased, from 15.9% to 14.8%.
-Demographic projections indicate that Kawungan's age profile will change significantly by 2041.
-The number of people aged 85 and above is projected to increase considerably, from 360 to 589, an expansion of 228 people (63%).
-Residents aged 65 and above will contribute to 61% of population growth, highlighting the trend towards demographic aging.
-Meanwhile, both the 45 to 54 and 55 to 64 age groups are expected to decrease in number.
+Kawungan's median age is 50 years, which is notably higher than Rest of Qld's 41 and significantly greater than the Australian median of 38.
+The age profile indicates that those aged 75-84 are particularly prominent, comprising 11.3%, while the 25-34 group is relatively smaller at 9.1%.
+This concentration of 75-84 year-olds is well above the national average of 6.0%.
+Post-2021 Census data shows that the 15 to 24 age group has increased from 9.4% to 10.4%, while the 5 to 14 cohort has decreased from 11.6% to 10.0%, and the 65 to 74 group has dropped from 15.9% to 14.8%.
+Demographic modeling suggests that Kawungan's age profile will significantly change by 2041, with the 85+ age cohort projected to expand by 229 people (64%), from 360 to 590.
+Senior residents aged 65 and above are expected to drive 61% of population growth, emphasizing demographic aging trends.
+Both the 45 to 54 and 55 to 64 age groups are projected to decrease in numbers.